Testing Pre-Authorization Payments

 Must be manual.
 This parameter ensures that you are able to manually capture the funds within the holding period.

-The authorization type defines if the blocked amount can be changed during the holding phase.
+The authorization type defines if the blocked amount can be changed during the holding phase and if the holding period can be extended.

 If you leave this parameter out it defaults to preauth.